Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Shadowy gods bless your allies, granting them protection from their wrath.
 Select a creature within range.
-They gain 6 + Presence absorption and are resistant to air damage for the duration of this effect.
+They gain 6 + Presence absorption and are resistant to umbral damage for the duration of this effect.

 ### Blessing of the Bargain - Miracle